jmbost20/NYCRideShareHPC/README.md

 	-What values produce the most profit for the driver?
 	1. Does a particular company/app have better payed drivers? -Jonah
 	2. Is any particular time of year better than another? -Abhi
-	3. Does length of trip actually have an affect on profit? -Peter or Charlie
+	3. Does length of trip actually have an affect on profit? -Peter
-	4. Does the time of year affect profit? -Peter or Charlie
+	4. Does the time of year affect profit? -Charlie